hashicorp/terraform-provider-azurerm/website/docs/r/sql_failover_group.html.markdown

 * `resource_group_name` - (Required) The name of the resource group containing the SQL server Changing this forces a new resource to be created.

 * `server_name` - (Required) The name of the primary SQL server.
 Changing this forces a new resource to be created.
-Changing this forces a new resource to be created.

 * `databases` - (Optional) A list of database ids to add to the failover group